Probate Q&A Series

 1. Receive and file Letters of Appointment.
 After you qualify by taking an oath and furnishing bond (if required), the clerk issues Letters of Appointment.
 These letters grant you authority to act on behalf of the estate.
 (See G.S.
 28A-13-1.)

 2. Identify, locate, and secure assets.
 Make a list of all estate property.
-This includes real estate, bank accounts, investment and retirement accounts, personal belongings, vehicles, and digital assets.
-Change locks or secure high-value items if needed.
+This includes probate assets such as real estate, bank accounts, personal belongings, vehicles, and digital assets.
 Get statements from financial institutions in the decedent’s name.

 3. Prepare and file the inventory.
-Within 90 days of your appointment, you must file a detailed inventory with the clerk.
+Within 3 months of your appointment, you must file a detailed inventory with the clerk.
 That inventory must list each asset’s description and value as of the date of death.
 Use the form approved by the Administrative Office of the Courts.
 (See G.S.
-28A-14-4.)
+28A-20-1.)

 4. Notify known creditors directly.
-Mail a copy of the creditor notice to each person or entity you believe has a claim against the estate.
-You should use certified mail or another trackable method.
-A creditor must file any claim within three months of your appointment.
+Mail or deliver a copy of the creditor notice to each person or entity you know or reasonably should know has a claim against the estate.
+A creditor generally must present any claim by the later of the date specified in the published notice or 30 days after direct notice is mailed or delivered.

 5. Publish notice to unknown creditors.
-Within 90 days of appointment, publish a general notice in a newspaper in the county where the estate is being probated.
-This notice alerts unknown creditors of the deadline to present claims.
+Promptly after qualification, publish a general notice to creditors once a week for four successive weeks in a newspaper qualified to publish legal advertisements in the county where the estate is being administered.
+This notice alerts creditors of the deadline to present claims.
 (See G.S.
-28A-18-2.)
+28A-14-1.)

 6. Review and resolve creditor claims.
 Evaluate each claim.
 You may allow or deny it.
 Valid claims become estate debts.
 Pay approved claims from estate assets in the priority order set by law.
-Disallowed claims remain unsatisfied.
+Disallowed claims remain unsatisfied unless enforced as provided by law.

 7. Pay expenses, taxes, and distribute assets.
 Before distribution, pay administrative expenses, funeral costs, taxes, and allowed creditor claims.
 Then prepare a final accounting for the court.
 After court approval, distribute the remaining assets to beneficiaries as outlined in the will or under North Carolina’s intestacy laws.